Emergency Dentistry – Billerica, MA

 How to Handle Common Dental Emergencies

-The first step you should always take if you find yourself in the midst of a dental emergency is to contact our office.
+The first step you should always take if you find yourself in the midst of a dental emergency is to contact our dental office.
 If it happens outside of our hours, just follow the voicemail instructions to reach our on-call dentist.
-To help you find some relief until you’re able to reach our office, we’ve also included some helpful tips on how to deal with the most common dental emergencies below.
+To help you find some relief until you’re able to reach our dental office, we’ve also included some helpful tips on how to deal with the most common dental emergencies below.

 Toothaches are often a sign of an infection that has developed deep within the inner chamber of the tooth.
 To help ease your discomfort, you can take an over-the-counter pain medication such as ibuprofen and place a cold compress on the outside of your mouth for 10 minutes at a time.